Understanding and preparing for conciliation - Human rights and ILO

 Is conciliation confidential?

-- The Commission also asks those involved in conciliation to agree, in good faith. to keep what is said and done in conciliation 'confidential'.
-This means that you agree not to use what is said and done in the conciliation process in any other legal proceedings relating to the complaint.
-It also means that you agree not to discuss what happens in concilation with people who are not directly involved, or to make the information public in any other way.
-Keeping conciliation 'confidential' allows both sides to have open and frank discussions.
+- The Commission also expects those involved in conciliation to agree to keep conciliation discussions and negotiations 'confidential'.
+The Commission will ask both sides to agree to this in good faith.
+This means that you agree not to use what is said and done in the conciliation process in any other proceedings if the complaint does not resolve.
+You also agree not to make the information public in any other way.

 What happens at a conciliation conference?